RyverApp/botkit-starter-ryver/README.md

 In the `custom-ingegration` that was created in Ryver, you'll need to create a token.
 This token provides access to the API which the `botkit-ryver-connector` uses to respond to chat.
 This raw token string is only ever shown once so make sure you copy it into the project configuration immediately.

-### `webhook_secret`
+### `app_secret`

 As there is no authentication between the Ryver webhook service and your bot end-point, we add a signature to all webhook requests so that you can verify that these came from Ryver and not a potentially malicious actor.
-The webhook secret can be found with the *Outbound Webhook* that you created for this bot within Ryver.
+The app secret can be found with the *Custom Integration* that you created for this bot within Ryver.

 ## Aditional notes